SAP/macOS-enterprise-privileges/application_management/README.md

 * **user**: standard user rights are always set by Privileges.
 * **none**: **Privileges.app** and the **PrivilegesCLI** command line tool are disabled and it is not possible to change user privileges using these tools.

+Key: **AllowForUser**

+Value: Username of single person

+Description: This will allow for an MDM such as Jamf to deploy the configuration profile with a variable $USERNAME which will allow only the primary user of the system then to elevate with Privileges

+Key: **AllowForGroup**

+Value: Local group account name

+Description: This will allow for any member of the group to use Privileges.

 Example configuration profiles are available via the link below:

 * [Privileges DockToggleTimeout macOS Configuration Profile](example_profiles/DockToggleTimeout/Example_DockToggleTimeout.mobileconfig)